COS301-SE-2025/StockFellow/services/group-service/README.md

 - Stokvel tier is set to the first members tier
 - Max members is set to 10
 - Minimum contribution amount is set to the minimum amount of the tier's range(e.g. If tier 4 is R1000-R1500, Minimum contribution amount = R1000)
-- Stokvel name is set to "Stokvel #XXX" on default.
+- Stokvel name is set to "Stokvel #XXXXXX" on default.
 - Contribution/Payout Date is set the date of stokvel creation
 - Contribution/Payout Frequency is set to monthly.
 ### Management Rules